Nancy Reagan: Acting career

-In 1940, a young Davis had appeared as a National Foundation for Infantile Paralysis volunteer in a memorable short subject film shown in movie theaters to raise donations for the crusade against polio.
+In 1940, a young Davis had appeared as a National Foundation for Infantile Paralysis volunteer in a short subject film shown in movie theaters to raise donations for the crusade against polio.
 The Crippler featured a sinister figure spreading over playgrounds and farms, laughing over its victims, until finally dispelled by the volunteer.
-It was very effective in raising contributions.
+It was effective in raising contributions.

 She landed the role of Si-Tchun, a lady-in-waiting, in the 1946 Broadway musical about the Orient, Lute Song, starring Mary Martin and a pre-fame Yul Brynner.
 The show's producer told her, "You look like you could be Chinese."

-Davis went to Hollywood in 1949 when Metro-Goldwyn-Mayer asked her to participate in a screen test.
-Her mother worked with Tracy to get director George Cukor to evaluate the test, and Davis was offered a seven-year contract.
-She appeared in eleven movies over the following years, where she was typecast as a wife and mother.
-She later remarked, "Joining Metro was like walking into a dream world."
-Her combination of attractive appearance—centered on her large eyes—and somewhat distant and understated manner made her hard at first for MGM to cast and publicize.
-Jane Powell, Debbie Reynolds, Leslie Caron, and Janet Leigh were among the actresses with whom she competed for roles at MGM.